gallochris/cbb-docs/hugo_source/content/team-stats/03-team-defense.md

 `FT% = FTM / FTA * 100`

-BYU opponents made 65.6% of its free throws in the 2017-2018 season.
-This percentage put the Cougars at 1st in the country.
+UCF opponents made 65.0% of its free throws in the 2018-2019 season.
+This percentage put the Golden Knights at 3rd in the country.

-And in comparison, Xavier opponents made 76.0% of their free throw attempts.
-This was rated 347th out of all teams in 2017-2018.
+And in comparison, North Dakota opponents made 78.6% of their free throw attempts.
+This was rated last or 353rd out of all teams in 2018-2019.

 Obviously you can't defend free throws.
 It's an uncontested shot.
 But if you can limit a team from attempting free throws, it could be a big factor.
 Can't make them if you don't take them.